 - Read a related post: Social Enterprise: 21st century jigsaw

-- Visit the Keio Business School website
+- Visit the Keio Business School and University of Pennsylvania websites

-- Download the special Global Voice magazine Asia-Pacific focus .
+- Download the special Global Voice magazine Asia-Pacific focus.

 Learn more about the Council on Business & Society